 A purchase order is a document that is generated by the client, or the business that receives the item or service.
 Purchased orders are not always utilized, but are common among business that engage in a lot of purchasing activity.
 This is because all of the other documentation of the B2B transaction is produced by the vendor.
 Each vendor has it’s own system in regards to the numbering and retention of quotes, orders and invoices.
 Therefore purchase orders become a means of how the accounts payable area of a business keeps tabs on company purchases.
 Most companies that utilize purchase orders generate this document before they pay any invoices received.

 An invoice is a document that the vendor produces which requests payment for services or products given.
 In most instances, an invoice is sent out after the product has been sent or provided, or after the services have been completed.
 The invoice should be exact in regards to the payment terms (when the payment is due), taxes and fees, where and how the payment should be remitted, etc. From the vendor’s side, if they practice accrual accounting norms (most do), then the revenue for the product or service is recognized once the client has been invoiced.
+If you need any history about accounting then checkout this accounting History blog.

 The correct practice is to have all of these documents formally approved and to somehow reference the other (i.e. the invoice should refer to the order number which should refer to the sales quote….etc.).
 That way there is a clear audit trail to follow, and levels of accountability put into place whenever there is a problem or a discrepancy.